alfonsrv/impf-botpy/docs/INSTALL.md

 It will ask for your password.
 Just type it and press Enter.
 You won't be able to see it, so don't get confused.

-Alternatively, you can download the executable here manually `https://sites.google.com/a/chromium.org/chromedriver/downloads`
+Alternatively, you can download the executable here manually `https://sites.google.com/a/chromium.org/chromedriver/downloads` See the Selenium installation for Windows for more details regarding which version to pick.

 ### Python Installation